chenyangzhu/stat154-project2/README.md

     └── Figure_11b_feature_importance.png
 ```
 We store all the codes in `codes` file, all the data we used in `data` and all the beautiful pictures in `image`.
+You can also see a detailed tutorial in the `detail_explanation.ipynb` file.

 ## Major Results